-- Is a 7 month mixed mode training programme in children and youth ministry
+- Is an 8 month mixed mode training programme in children and youth ministry.

-- Is delivered via a bespoke online learning platform, local facilitated learning communities, a three day conference
+- Is delivered via a bespoke online learning platform, local facilitated learning communities, and a three day conference.

 Participant (student) commitment:

-- Participants undertake guided learning tasks in their own time
+- Participants undertake guided learning tasks that are hosted on an online learning platform, in their own time.

-- Participants build on these tasks in 6, monthly, facilitated, local (Diocesan), learning communities
+- Participants build on these tasks in 5, monthly, facilitated, local (Diocesan), learning communities.

 Participants (students) get:

-- The option to gain 20 credits at level 4 (provides entry onto degree level programmes for those who wish to progress)
+- Support to obtain 20 credits at level 4 for those who have chosen this option.

 Ridley Hall will:

-- Support you in your communication about the training with potential participants (if required)
+- Support dioceses in their communication with potential participants.

-- Support the student's engagement with the learning platform
+- Support student's engagement with the learning platform.

-- Provide training, support and materials for the facilitators (online and in person)
+- Provide training, support and materials for facilitators (online and in person).

-- Deliver an induction and graduation day for the students at Ridley Hall (Cambridge)
+- Deliver an induction day for students (In Birmingham and Cambridge)

-- Deliver a three-day conference for students at Ridley Hall (Cambridge)
+- Deliver a three-day conference for students (Cambridge)